 What do you think is a window’s role in the curb appeal of a home?
 They are an essential part of a building meant to allow natural light and air inside.
 But its also the windows, their design and style that add to the attractiveness of the house.

 With the continuously changing architecture and home design trends, windows have come a long way from classic Victorian to modern minimalist designs.
 However, their purpose of brightening and enhancing the interiors has remained constant.

 Nowadays, there are a variety of window designs and types to choose from.
 Understanding your budget, needs, and architecture style play a crucial role in making the right choice.
 Here we have tried to explain the different types of windows, designs, and styles and how they differ from the other, read on.

 Long and wide windows, such as casement windows, which operate by turning a crank, have gained extreme popularity over the last few years.
-They are easy to clean, provide excellent natural ventilation and are customizable, making them ideal for modern homes in hot climates.
+They are easy to clean, provide excellent natural ventilation, and are customizable, making them ideal for modern homes in hot climates.
 Such window designs usually open inward and can be angled to steer natural breeze into the building.

 Ease of operation, less maintenance, and energy efficiency are some other strong suits.
 In addition, casement windows can also be installed with double-pane fiberglass frames with low-E coating for UV protection, as well as regulating temperature.